One of the most common questions I get from those around me is “what kind of shoes do I wear?”

 Which one should you look into?
 I can’t answer that, only your feet can.
 If I were to steer you in a direction, I would suggest either the low hikers or the trail runners.
 Make sure to try them on in socks a little thicker than you plan on wearing, after a few miles of ground pounding our feet tend to swell.
 My sock of choice; Darn Tough Socks.
 Spendy, but if you wear them out, they’ll replace them!

 Like I said before, there are too many brands to list.
 I will toss out a few I trust though.
 For hiking shoes I like Merrell, Keen, Soloman, and I’ve heard excellent things about Oboz.
-Merrell and Keen are pretty common in most of the outdoor stores we can find in Iowa, such as Dick’s, Scheels, and Gander Mountain.
+Merrell and Keen are pretty common in most of the outdoor stores we can find in Iowa, such as Dick’s and Scheels.
 When it comes to trail runners; New Balance, Altra, Inov-8, Nike, Soloman, and Merrell all have solid entries.
 My personal shoe of choice is the New Balance 910v2 (910Gtx is the Gortex model), the red one above.
 Favorite part about New Balance, almost all of their models come in Wide/2E, and some even in Double Wide/4E!